EggieCode/TermPlanning/README.md

 TermPlanning
 ============

-My first program in C++.
-It is a simple program to create a task list (planning) in the termail.
+This is my first program in C++.
+It's a simple program to create a task list (planning) in the terminal.
-And the data is simple stored in a json file.
+The data is stored in a JSON file.

-Comming futures:
+Upcoming features:
 * Log - See what you have done.

 .bashrc
 ============
-TermPlanning is program that you run at start on bash start.
-Every time you start your termail, you see your planning.
+TermPlanning is intended to be executed when starting your favorite shell.
+So every time you start your shell, you see your list of tasks.

 Editor mode (beta)
 ============
-Editor mode is a mode where you can edit the items, that do you in the termail with ncurses.
+Editor mode is the mode used to edit the tasks.
+This mode uses an ncurses interface in the terminal.